Prologue

 I'd made The Promise.
 I'd done the training.
 Now came the proof.

-A shaking inhale.
+A shaky inhale.
 A focused exhale…

 See ya.